VultureZZ/AirBjorn/README.md

 This is just a demo output - actual results will vary based on your network and target configuration.

 All discovered data is automatically organized in the data/output/ directory, viewable through both the e-Paper display (as indicators) and web interface.
+Wireless network results are stored in data/output/wireless_results/ with cracked networks and discovered networks saved as JSON files.
 Bjorn works tirelessly, expanding its network knowledge base and growing stronger with each discovery.

 No constant monitoring needed - just deploy and let Bjorn do what it does best: hunt for vulnerabilities.